nDmitry/scripts/README.md

-Scripts I'm using for my pet-projects where some full-scale monitoring solutions feel like an overkill.
+Scripts I'm using for my pet-projects where some full-scale monitoring or backup solutions feel like an overkill.
 All of them are written in Go.

 ## freespace